flatten-the-curve/coronavirus_testing_management_platform/README.md

 A local government IT team sets up the platform and designates where in the city a testing site will be located and how many officials will work at each location.

-Citizen View: The city will market to the citizens the url of the site, the citizen can self diagnose and find a testing site if needed.
+Citizen View: The city will market to the citizens the url of the site, the citizen can self diagnose symptoms and find a testing site if needed.

 Testing Site Officials View: there are two main actions that can occur in the testing site officials view, increasing the number of test kits used, and keeping track of people in line waiting to receive a test kit.

 If there are 3 individuals working a testing site, one can be administering the test, one can be capturing the patient information and updating the number of test kits used through the platform, and one can be keeping the line count up to date and organized.

-Admin View: The admin view allows for new testing sites and testing site officials to be created, as well as showing in real time the number of test kits used, total wait time and testing sites that may need additional resources.
+Admin View: The admin view allows for new testing sites and testing site officials to be created/updated, as well as showing in real time the number of test kits used, total wait time and testing sites that may need additional resources, per testing site.

 ## Environment Variables